evanx/refile/README.md

 }
 ```

-Incidently, the compressed content can be streamed as is in `gzip` by the HTTP server, assuming the client accepts `gzip` encoding.
+Incidently, naturally the compressed content can be streamed as in by the HTTP server, assuming the client accepts `gzip` encoding.

 ## Snapshots